Grape: Seedless grapes

+Uses

+Culinary

+Grapes are eaten raw, dried (as raisins, currants and sultanas), or cooked.
+Also, depending on the grape cultivar, grapes are used in winemaking.
+Grapes can be processed into a multitude of products such as jams, juices, vinegars and oils.

+Commercially cultivated grapes are classified as either table or wine grapes.
+These categories are based on their intended method of consumption: grapes that are eaten raw (table grapes), or grapes that are used to make wine (wine grapes).

+Table grape cultivars normally have large, seedless fruit and thin skins.
+Wine grapes are smaller (in comparison to table grapes), usually contains seeds, and have thicker skins (a desirable characteristic in making wine).
+Most of the aroma in wine is from the skin.
+Wine grapes tend to have a high sugar content.
+They are harvested at peak sugar levels (approximately 24% sugar by weight.)
+In comparison, commercially produced "100% grape juice" made from table grapes are normally around 15% sugar by weight.

 Raisins, currants and sultanas

 In most of Europe and North America, dried grapes are referred to as "raisins" or the local equivalent.
-In the UK, three different varieties are recognized, forcing the EU to use the term "dried vine fruit" in official documents.
+In Britain and Ireland, three different varieties are recognized, forcing the EU to use the term "dried vine fruit" in official documents.

 A raisin is any dried grape.
 While raisin is a French loanword, the word in French refers to the fresh fruit; grappe (from which the English grape is derived) refers to the bunch (as in une grappe de raisins).
 A raisin in French is called raisin sec ("dry grape").

 A currant is a dried Zante Black Corinth grape, the name being a corruption of the French raisin de Corinthe (Corinth grape).
 The names of the black and red currant, now more usually blackcurrant and redcurrant, two berries unrelated to grapes, are derived from this use.
 Some other fruits of similar appearance are also so named, for example, Australian currant, native currant, Indian currant.

 A sultana was originally a raisin made from Sultana grapes of Turkish origin (known as Thompson Seedless in the United States), but the word is now applied to raisins made from either white grapes or red grapes that are bleached to resemble the traditional sultana.

 Juice

 Grape juice is obtained from crushing and blending grapes into a liquid.
 The juice is often sold in stores or fermented and made into wine, brandy, or vinegar.
 Grape juice that has been pasteurized, removing any naturally occurring yeast, will not ferment if kept sterile, and thus contains no alcohol.
 In the wine industry, grape juice that contains 7–23% of pulp, skins, stems and seeds is often referred to as "must".

 In North America, the most common grape juice is purple and made from Concord grapes, while white grape juice is commonly made from Niagara grapes, both of which are varieties of native American grapes, a different species from European wine grapes.
 In California, Sultana (known there as Thompson Seedless) grapes are sometimes diverted from the raisin or table market to produce white juice.